marwahfaraj/Multi_Agent_Financial_Analysis_System/README.md

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
 3. Set up environment variables in `.env` file
-4. Run the main notebook: `jupyter notebook Investment_Research_Agent.ipynb`
+4. Run individual agents or workflows as needed

 ### Environment Setup
 Create a `.env` file with the following variables: